getndazn/kopytko-framework/docs/http.md

 ### Intercept Request

-You can intercept requests by adding your custom interceptors to the HttpAgent.
-Each time the request is made, the interceptor will be invoked with arguments: requestOptions and urlTransfer.
+You can intercept requests by adding your custom interceptors to the `HttpService`.
+Each time the request is made, the interceptor will be invoked with arguments: `requestOptions` and `urlTransfer`.

-interceptRequest has 2 arguments:
+`interceptRequest` has two arguments:
-- requestOptions - these are options with which request was sent
+- `requestOptions` - these are options with which request was sent
-- urlTransfer - an instance of roUrlTransfer that is handling this request
+- `urlTransfer` - an instance of `roUrlTransfer` that is handling this request

 ### Intercept Response

-You can intercept response by adding your custom interceptors to the HttpAgent.
-Each time the request is made, the interceptor will be invoked with arguments: requestOptions and urlTrnsfer.
+You can intercept response by adding your custom interceptors to the `HttpService`.
+Each time the request is made, the interceptor will be invoked with arguments: `requestOptions` and `urlTransfer`.

-interceptResponse has 2 arguments:
+`interceptResponse` has two arguments:
-- requestOptions - these are options with which request was sent
+- `requestOptions` - these are options with which request was sent
-- urlEvent - an instance of roUrlEvent that is returned on request fulfill
+- `urlEvent` - an instance of roUrlEvent that is returned on request fulfill